 Here are my favorite events and some tips for utmost enjoyment of these activities:

 A) Correfoc- This event is also known as the “fire run.”
 There are two “runs,” a child-friendly one at 6:30 PM and an 8:30 PM adult version on Via Laitena near Jaume 1 metro stop.
 People dress up and carry fire crackers and fire-breathing dragons down the street in a parade-like style.
 The first time I experienced this was when I randomly happened upon the parade in 2009, and because it was like nothing I had ever seen before, I made it a huge priority to return.
-Luckily, I made it back this September 2015.
 Make sure to wear long sleeves, pants, hats, and closed toed shoes.
-If you are a female, make sure to tie your hair up; I don’t want anyone getting singed!
+If you are a female, please to tie your hair up; I don’t want anyone getting singed!
 Don’t stand too close as the fire crackers are loud, just close enough to take photos and videos of just how spectacular and how totally illegal this would be in the United States.
 Photography tip: If you want to get photos of the fire run during the daytime, I would go to the children’s Correfoc as well.
 The photo above is one of my absolute favorites that I ever took because the fire really stands out at this time of day.

 D) Giants, dragons, and beasts- Oh my!
 Just kidding, that was a terrible joke.
-But in all seriousness, don’t miss the multiple giant parades and giant-related events that happen during the festival.
-The festival opener is always a parade of giants and beasts; however, if you arrive later, you will be sure to see parades and dances on the 24th as well as other days throughout the festival.
+But in all seriousness, don’t miss the multiple giant parades and giant-related events that happen during La Merce.
+The festival opener is always a parade of giants and beasts.
+But, if you arrive later in the week, you will be sure to see parades and dances on the 24th as well as other days throughout the festival.
 You can also head to the tourism center on Las Ramblas where they showcase some of the giants and explain the meaning behind these creatures and why they are such a critical part of La Merce.
 I won’t give you any spoilers!